microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 ## Changes needed to the web pages

-We need to verify if there is a server specific deployment descriptor that sets a specific context root.
-In this particular case we have one, you can find the `glassfish-web.xml` file in the `src/main/webapp/WEB-INF` directory.

-Look at the contents and you will  notice it specifies `/sharearound`.

-As we are targeting AKS and a specific context root was used we now need to make sure the application does NOT use it anywhere in a hard-coded way.
+In this application you need to check each of the web pages as the developer hardcode the context root the application is served on as `/sharearound`.

+This can cause issues in cloud deployment so we are going to fix this.

-Luckily in this application there is only one spot in the application that has the value hard-coded and that is in the index.jsp page.
-Please remove `/sharearound/` to make the links relative.
+Open the `src/main/webapp/index.jsp` file as it is the only place in the web application that has the value hard-coded.
+Remove every `/sharearound/` in the `index.jsp` file you see and save the file.

 ## Build the web application